Manchester Alexander Technique

 MATTS is well-known for its open, friendly, welcoming, inclusive and professional learning environment that is reliably supportive of trainees, post-graduate students and qualified teachers, strengthening the skills and confidence needed to build and maintain a successful teaching practice.
 Local teachers drop in most days and teachers frequently visit us from elsewhere, often travelling long distances to attend.

-We are fortunate to have a large and sunny room for our classes, located in a charming modern library in an attractive small town in Cheshire, at the edge of the Manchester suburbs.
-Wimslow has excellent transport links that include a mainline railway station (a five minute brisk walk from the school), several connecting motorways and Manchester Airport.
-Manchester is one of the most important student cities in the world, and has many advantages over London and other major urban centres for both British and international students.
-For international students, the UK regularly comes first in international rankings of the best countries to study abroad.
+All of our classes are located in a large, sunny room in a charming modern library in Wilmslow, an attractive small town in Cheshire, at the edge of the Manchester suburbs.
+Wimslow has excellent transport links that include a mainline railway station (a 7 minute walk from the school) with direct high-speed trains all over the UK and several connecting motorways.
+Manchester Airport is by far the most important airport in the UK outside of London, with direct flights all over the world, and is only 4 miles from Wilmslow.

 Outstanding post-graduate support

-MATTS has a long tradition of being particularly supportive of our graduates, should they wish to continue to visit the school, where work experience, work exchange, turns from senior teachers and supervised hands-on practice are all available free of charge.
+MATTS has a long tradition of being particularly supportive of our graduates, should they wish to continue to visit the school, where work experience, work exchange, individual work with senior teachers and supervised hands-on practice are all available free of charge.

 I am interested in finding out more, what should I do next?